jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 </div>

-If the third factor is a major third, it is a major chord.
+If the third factor is a major third (4 semitones), it is a major chord.
-If the third is a minor third, it's a minor chord.
+If the third is a minor third (3 semitones), it's a minor chord.

-- Stacking a major third on a minor third gives a perfect fifth.
+- Stacking a major third (4 semitones) on a minor third (3 semitones) gives a perfect fifth (7 semitones).
-- Stacking a minor third on a major third gives a perfect fifth.
+- Stacking a minor third (3 semitones) on a major third (4 semitones) gives a perfect fifth (7 semitones).
-- Stacking two minor thirds gives a tritone / diminished fifth.
+- Stacking two minor thirds (3 semitones) gives a tritone / diminished fifth (6 semitones).
-- Stacking two major thirds gives an augmented fifth.
+- Stacking two major thirds (4 semitones) gives an augmented fifth (8 semitones).

 ### Harmonizing a scale